fbpx

 What happens next

 We will verify your successful completion of the program through your account.
-Upon confirmation, we will promptly process a full refund (you will be notified via a separate email) and also transfer $249 to you via PayPal to cover the exam retake fee.
+Upon confirmation, we will promptly process a full refund (you will be notified via a separate email) and transfer $249 to you for the exam retake fee.
+Additionally, we will upgrade your account to MVP lifetime access for free.

 Close